JasperGrant/S-Machine-CPU/README.md

 ### Test 15
 Clear all ZNC bits
 ### Test 16
 Increment and then subtract registers to values A=-2 and B=1 then Add 1, next loop to address of add 1 if Z or N bits are set.
 They will be because of the -1 in register A, then Add 1, next loop to address of add 1 if Z or N bits are set.
 They will be because of the 0 in register A, then Add 1, next loop to address of add 1 if Z or N bits are set.
-They will not be because of the 1 in register A,
+They will not be because of the 1 in register A

 Annotated version to be added closer to the project's due date